-If you’ve yet to try Ethiopian food, you really should.
+If you've yet to try Ethiopian food, you really should.
 Injera (a teff-based flatbread) is central to most meals & this tikel gomen is an easy dish to serve with it.
-Vegan, simple ingredients but so full of flavor.
+You'll be surprised how tasty cabbage, carrots and potatoes can be!

 When it was announced that today’s Sunday Supper theme was going to be finger food, I knew straight away that I wanted to make injera and other Ethiopian food.
 It’s a cuisine that has been gaining a lot of popularity in recent years and with good reason: it’s delicious and there are lots of dishes that work for different diets, as traditionally there is always at least one ‘fasting’ dish on the table.